It’s a question that many property investors ask me: should I buy a new property or an established one?

 The land is valuable to different buyers for different reasons.

 And it’s much the same with apartments, it’s the notional land value under your apartment that is critical.

-I’d rather own one tenth of the land under my block of established apartments that one hundredth of the land under the new high rise tower.
+I’d rather own one-tenth of the land under my block of established apartments than one-hundredth of the land under the new high-rise tower.